 TerraCom agents receive training on "all the state and federal requirements," Schmick told Indiana regulators in July.

 "Man, there ain't no training," said Strode, the former agent.

 Nor is the company monitoring social media.
 For nearly a year, the "TerraCom Wireless Corpus Christi" Facebook page has invited Lifeline recipients to violate program rules by giving their Lifeline-activated phones to those "who may not qualify."
 Scripps notified Schmick of the posting in July.
 As of Sept.
 10, it was still online.

-this investigation, click here. )
+.
+For more on this investigation, click here. )